Hello. My name is Lindsay, and I’m a former Republican. (Hi, Lindsay!)

 I’m afraid it is sad commentary on the state of American politics that I would rather be a “No Party” than register with either major party.

-I’m telling you this so that when I start to bitch about the American Health Care Act (AHCA) in a moment, you’ll understand that it’s non-partisan bitching.
+I’m telling you all this so that when I start to bitch about the American Health Care Act (AHCA) in a moment, you’ll understand that it’s non-partisan bitching.

 For my international friends, the American Health Care Act is a health care bill that is intended to replace our current law.
 I refuse to refer to the American Health Care Act as “Trumpcare” or “Ryancare” for the same reason I refuse to refer to the Affordable Care Act (ACA) as “Obamacare”: because no single person should get credit, or blame, for a law.
 It takes hundreds of affirmative votes to get a federal law passed in the US.